ArunM2402/PhysicalDesign_2024/README.md

 3. Analog signal output from DAC module<br/>
 4. Sum of numbers 1 to 9 which is 2D.
 This value is reflected across output of ALU unit from CPU stage, the 10 bit output from designed core(RV_TO_DAC) and 10 bit wire D.<br/>
 The analog output is analogous to the 10 bit output from the core.<br/>
 **Note that both the waveforms are exactly similar to each other.
 The post-synthesis waveform can be identified by the wires and UUTs created.
+The mapped standard cells can also be seen.
 This similarity is what we had expected and can now confirm that our designed BabySoC is working and functionally correct**
 ## REFERENCES
 * https://forgefunder.com/~kunal/riscv_workshop.vdi
 * https://riscv.org/technical/specifications/